-I have been using Tect O Trak for over four years now, and I have experimented with all types of search pattern strategies.
-I have found that the absolute best way to use the app, is to apply a technique I call ‘the bounce’.
+I have been using Tect O Trak for over seven years now, and I have experimented with all types of search pattern strategies.
+I have found that the absolute best way to use the app, is to apply a technique I call ‘The bounce’.
 To do this, from your starting point, select a distant target to aim at such as a tree or a gap in the hedge or anything you can fix on.
 Now select a middle distance target directly in line with the far target then simply walk in a straight line towards them always keeping both targets dead in line, Think of it as looking down the sights of a rifle… The slightest deviation from course will put the far marker out of line.
 You will need to update the middle distance target as you go along.
 It’s a continuous process.
 Always be ready to change to a new middle target as they become visible.
-Once you have reached the other side of your search area, stop, turn around and choose another target to aim for and carry on ad infinitum.
-Using this method, not only will it give you the most accurate tracking, but just as importantly, make it a lot easier for you later on, when the map starts getting crowded with all your previously recorded tracks, to find the best and clearest path when using the ‘Pathfinder’ tool
+Once you have reached the other side of your search area, stop, turn around pause for a moment and choose another set of targets to aim for and carry on ad infinitum.
+Using this method, not only will it give you the most accurate tracking and cleanest lines, but also makes it a lot easier for you to find a new ‘clean’ line as the map starts getting crowded with all your previously recorded tracks, especially when used in conjunction with the ‘Pathfinder’ tool,

 Calibrate the compass.